mitexleo/fediroma/docs/docs/installation/arch_linux_en.md

 ### Finalize installation

-If you want to open your newly installed instance to the world, you should run nginx or some other webserver/proxy in front of Akkoma and you should consider to create a systemd service file for Akkoma.
+If you want to open your newly installed instance to the world, you should run NGINX or some other webserver/proxy in front of Akkoma and you should consider to create a systemd service file for Akkoma.

-#### Nginx
+#### NGINX

-* Install nginx, if not already done:
+* Install NGINX, if not already done:

 ```shell
 sudo pacman -S nginx